-Activated Carbon products that, under specific conditions, have a comparatively higher adsorption potential (up to 1000 times compared to traditionally used ones) have also been developed and can also be used in small flue gas treatment devices.
+Activated Carbon products that provide enhanced performance compared to traditionally used ones have been developed.
+These products have a comparatively higher adsorption potential (up to 1000 times) ensuring that the flue gas treatment device can be smaller in size.
 As these products last longer, they do not need to be replaced as often.
 This helps in reduction of the amount of waste generated, contributing to the reduction of the total operation cost of the flue gas treatment devices.
-These products also provide improved stability at higher flue gas temperature.
+These products also provide improved stability at higher temperature.